Transfer Admissions Requirements

 A) Video: A brief three to five minute video in which you had primary creative control.
 This may be fiction, documentary, or experimental in approach, and it may be silent or include sound, but it must reflect your aesthetic, intellectual, and emotional interests.
 May be uploaded at Slideroom (pratt.slideroom.com) under Media.

-C. Writing Sample (All applicants submit the writing sample below)
+C. Writing Sample (All film applicants submit the writing sample below)

 A one- to two-page descriptive treatment for a short film.
 This film contains no dialogue or voiceover but is all communicated through visual images, sound, and character behavior and action.
 Your film treatment must include at least two locations, one of which is a kitchen.
 It must also include at least two props, a pen and a jar of peanut butter.
 All else is up to you.
-(May be uploaded at pratt.slideroom.com under Media as a pdf.
-Converting Word to pdf format.
+(May be uploaded at pratt.slideroom.com under Media as a pdf.)

-Portfolios should be uploaded using Slideroom.
+Portfolios must be uploaded using Slideroom.
 Admissions advisement sessions and reviews during National Portfolio Days or by appointment off-campus do not fulfill the applicant’s visual requirement.
 They are for guidance only.
 You may submit up to and including the day application documents are due (February 1 for fall and October 1 for spring).
 Once your portfolio is saved on Slideroom, you are given a grace period of two weeks to submit it.